brandonhorst/elliptical/doc/basics/observe.md

 that uses the same interface, like [ReactiveX/RxJS](https://github.com/ReactiveX/RxJS).
-Note that FRP libraries that do not match the spec (Bacon, Kefir, Reactive-Extensions/RxJS) will not automatically work with tarse.
+Note that FRP libraries that do not match the spec (Bacon, Kefir, Reactive-Extensions/RxJS) will not automatically work with elliptical.

 In our code, we are creating a new `Observable`.
 The first thing it does is push an empty Array, which, in this case, means that no data